Mojo7823/iotproject1/readme.md

 The DIY Smart Plug

-ESP8266 IoT based smart plug using MQTT and Node-RED
+ESP8266 IoT based smart plug using MQTT and Node-RED Protecting plug from accidental shocking with sensing from PIR sensor, and monitoring power usage with PZEM 004-T

 # Team Member
 - Hakim
 - Leo
+- Fajar
 - Bagus

 # Requirements